 HAIR-BRAINED SCHEMES Peter Sarsgaard and Amanda Seyfried star in this tangled mess of a biopic about Linda Lovelace (Dale Robinette)

-Genre: Drama; Starring: Peter Sarsgaard, Amanda Seyfried; Director: Jeffrey Friedman, Rob Epstein; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season
+Genre: Drama; Starring: Peter Sarsgaard, Amanda Seyfried; Director: Jeffrey Friedman, Rob Epstein; Runtime (in minutes): 92; MPAA Rating: R

 Posted August 19 2013 — 12:00 AM EDT